 - 2003 – Master of Philosophy in Building and Construction, City University of Hong Kong

 - 1999 – Bachelor of Science (1st class honour) in Quantity Surveying, City University of Hong Kong

 - 2018 – present, Education panel member of the Chartered Institute of Building (CIOB)

 - 2014 – present, Education Board Member of the AIQS

 - 2013 – present, External Reviewer of the Research Grant Council (RCG), Hong Kong Special Administrative Region

 Furthermore, Dr Wong has been an Editorial board member of the International Journal of Project Organisation and Management since 2010.
-He is also a reviewer for: International Journal of Project Management; ASCE Journal of Construction Engineering and Management; ASCE Journal of Legal Affairs and Dispute Resolution; ASCE Journal of Management in Engineering; Surveying and Built Environment Journal, and International Journal of Project Organization and Management.
+He is also a reviewer for: Construction Innovation, International Journal of Project Management; ASCE Journal of Construction Engineering and Management; ASCE Journal of Legal Affairs and Dispute Resolution; ASCE Journal of Management in Engineering; Surveying and Built Environment Journal, and International Journal of Project Organization and Management.

 - Wong, P.,Zwar, C.,Gharaie, E. (2017).
 Examining the drivers and states of organizational change for greater use of prefabrication in construction projects In: Journal of Construction Engineering and Management, 143, 1 - 9